fabiovitalba/PCP-Water-Boiler-Controller/README.md

 ### 3.1.
 Rotation settings
 _In order to tune these settings, listen to the Arduino on the Serial Port (default is 9600).
 Open the Serial Plotter, then continue._
 - `MIN_ROTATION_VALUE`: Rotate the water boiler completely to the left.
-Read the value for `AbsoluteRotationValue` and set the constant `MIN_ROTATION_VALUE` to this value.
-(Rounding the value a little is fine.)
+Read the value for `SensorAbsoluteRotationValue` and set the constant `MIN_ROTATION_VALUE` to this value.
+(Rounding the value up a little is fine.)
 - `MAX_ROTATION_VALUE`: Rotate the water boiler completely to the right.
-Read the value for `AbsoluteRotationValue` and set the constant `MIN_ROTATION_VALUE` to this value.
-(Rounding the value a little is fine.)
+Read the value for `SensorAbsoluteRotationValue` and set the constant `MIN_ROTATION_VALUE` to this value.
+(Rounding the value down a little is fine.)
 - `MAX_REL_ROTATION_VALUE`: This value defines the maximum rotation value before the relative starting position is moved in the rotation direction.
 A higher value means that rotations are harder to reverse, a smaller value means that rotations are quick to reverse.
 Default value is `40`.

 ### 3.2.
 Switch settings